surya3247/surya3247/README.md

 <h2 align="left">Hi 👋!
-My name is Suray Mand I'm a Data Analyst, from bangalore</h2>
+My name is Suray M and I'm a Data Analyst, from bangalore</h2>

 ###